RocketSoftware/uopy-demo/README.md

 ## Quick start

-**Before use UOPY to connect requires a running Universe/UniData server.**
+**Before using UOPY to connect to an MV Database, you must be running either a UniVerse or UniData server.**

-The following example use UOPY to connect to [UniVerse](https://www.rocketsoftware.com/products/rocket-universe-0/rocket-universe) on Windows.
+The following example uses UOPY to connect to [UniVerse](https://www.rocketsoftware.com/products/rocket-universe-0/rocket-universe) on Windows.

 ```python
 >>> import uopy